adaptive-scale/funktors/Readme.md

 # Funktors

-A high order function library for apply various array methods like map, reduce, filters etc, using generics.
+A high order function library for applying various array methods like map, reduce, filters etc, using generics.

 ## Currently supports: